chung-leong/conradish-x/README.md

 ## Editing article

 You can make changes to an article as you annotate it.
-The pop-up menu that appears whenever you select a some text could be a distraction, however.
+The pop-up menu that appears whenever you select some text could be a distraction, however.
 To turn it off, choose "Editing" in the **Action** drop-down in the side-bar:

 ![Action drop-down](doc/img/action-2.jpg)